 Running the wrong type of gas or old gas can cause your Shindaiwa trimmer to run sluggish and possibly die.
 Most types of gasoline contain ethanol.
 This is an alternative fuel that is often made from corn.
 This fuel is not good for the small engine on your string trimmer.

 Ethanol attracts moisture from the air.
 This water and ethanol mixture can negatively affect the trimmer by corroding components and gumming up the fuel system.
-Because of this, it’s important to use gas with a low ethanol content.
+Because of this, it’s important to use gas with low ethanol content.

 Shindaiwa string trimmers require gasoline and oil mixed at a ratio of 50:1.
 Mix unleaded gasoline of a minimum octane rating of 89 and a maximum ethanol content of 10% with a premium 2-cycle oil that is ISO-L-EGD and JASO M345 FD certified.